saucelabs/sauce-docs/docs/visual-testing/integrations/espresso.md

 ### Capturing the DOM snapshot

-Sauce Visual does not capture DOM snapshot by default.
-It can be changed in options.
+Sauce Visual does not capture DOM snapshots by default.
+This setting can be changed globally via the build options.

 Example:
 ```java